-The next training to become a WSU San Juan County Master Gardener will take place on Tuesdays, Jan.
-29th – March 26th 2019 at the San Juan Island Grange.
+The next training to become a WSU San Juan County Master Gardener will take place in early 2021 at the San Juan Island Grange.
 Volunteer trainees will receive over 60 hours of training – both in class and online.
 After the training, you provide at least 50 hours of educational outreach in the community over a one-year period with the Master Gardener program to become a certified Master Gardener.
 Class topics include soils, plant disease and management, water quality, composting, and weed identification, and are taught by local and regional experts.

 Take a look at the WSU Master Gardener Volunteer Position Description to see if becoming a Master Gardener would be a good fit for you, and read the Become a WSU San Juan County Master Gardener information sheet.

-Applications for the 2019 WSU Master Gardener Program are now closed.
+Applications for the 2021 WSU Master Gardener Program will be available in August 2020.

 Questions?
 Contact Caitlin Blethen, Master Gardener Program Coordinator at (360) 370-7663